Managing Studies

 Solutions:

-- Check filters and sort options
+- Check sort order

-- Look in "Inactive" or "Archived" section
+- Look in "Archived" section if available

 - Contact administrator if truly missing